eclipse/repairnator/doc/repairnator-git-repository-mode.md

 To run Repairnator directly on a Git repository, it is necessary to use the `GIT_REPOSITORY` launcher mode, using the parameter `gitrepo` and specifying a Git repository URL with the parameter `gitrepourl`.
 The URL has the following format: https://github.com/user/repo (without the final `.git`).

-The `GIT_REPOSITORY` launcher mode offers different options and they are described below:
+The `GIT_REPOSITORY` launcher mode offers different options which are the following:

 ### gitrepofirstcommit